 Synthetic fragrances

-Synthetic fragrances simply don’t belong in a product meant for soothing inflamed skin.
+Synthetic fragrances simply don’t belong in a aloe face pack meant for soothing inflamed skin.
 Their capacity for irritation – coupled with the fact that they frequently contain endocrine-disrupting phthalates – means that they’re best avoided.

 Synthetic thickeners such as Acrylates/C10-30 Alkyl Acrylate Cross-Polymer and Carbomer